 After living through Hurricane Harvey in August 2017, fine artist Anna Abramzon and her husband left Houston and moved to San Rafael — arriving just in time for the catastrophic fires in nearby Santa Rosa that October.

-“I’ve seen first-hand what it’s like to go through a natural disaster,” said Abramzon, who kayaked away from her home in Houston with their two small daughters to escape the floods.
+“I’ve seen firsthand what it’s like to go through a natural disaster,” said Abramzon, who kayaked away from the family’s home in Houston with her husband and two small daughters to escape the floods.

-So after the newly resettled Abramzon drove to Santa Rosa and saw the charred ruins of so many homes, she responded in the ways she knew.
+So when the newly resettled Abramzon drove to Santa Rosa and saw the charred ruins of so many homes, she responded in the ways she knew.

 “We were doing all the things you do: donating money and things that people need,” she reflected. ”But I found myself asking: What more can I do to help?
 What else can I offer?”

-A light bulb went off in her head when she recalled a conversation with a friend on the topic of what you’d save if your house was on fire.
+A lightbulb went off in her head when she recalled a conversation with a friend on the topic of what they’d save if their homes were on fire.
 “I would grab my ketubah,” her friend had said.